LovelyLivPet/Primes/README.md

 'Primes' is a program that prints every prime number from 1 to 100.

 ## Contents.
-Function *primes()*: the only function in the programm, which prints the Prime numbers before 100 as a list.
+Function *primes()*: the only function in the program, which prints the Prime numbers before 100 as a list.

 ## Requirements.